AdobeDocs/alloy-docs/fundamentals/supporting-opt-in.md

 });
 ```

 Because the user chose to not opt into any purposes, promises that were returned from previously queued commands will be rejected.
-Future commands that depend on the user opting in will return promises that are similarly rejected.
+Future privacy-sensitive commands will return promises that are similarly rejected.
 For more information on handling or suppressing errors, please refer to [Executing Commands](executing-commands.md).

 ## Persistence of User Preferences

-Once you have communicated user preferences to the SDK using the `optIn` command, the SDK will persist the user's preferences to a cookie.
+Once you have communicated user preferences to the SDK using the `optIn` command, the user's preferences will be saved to a cookie.
 The next time the user loads your website in the browser, the SDK will retrieve and use these persisted preferences.
 There is no need to execute the `optIn` command again, except to communicate a change in the user's preferences, which you may do at any time.